-172. In order to allow an accurate comparison of costs and benefits among the Bluebelt plan and the other alternatives, the Bluebelt Plan was modified to exclude items that do not directly contribute to the project planning objective of providing NED damage reduction.
-Overall, the Midland Beach Bluebelt Plan includes approximately 850,000 cy, of excavation, but based on a comparison of stage storage data, approximately 270,000 cy, of that excavation would be located below the ground water elevation of 2 ft.
-NGVD 1929.
+180. In order to allow an accurate comparison of costs and benefits among the Bluebelt Plan and the other alternatives, the Bluebelt Plan was modified to exclude items that do not directly contribute to the project planning objective of providing NED damage reduction.
+Overall, the Midland Beach Bluebelt Plan includes approximately 850,000 cy of excavation, but based on a comparison of stage storage data, approximately 270,000 cy of that excavation would be located below the ground water elevation of 2 ft NGVD 1929.
 The volume below the water table would not provide effective flood risk management.
 Alternative 8 is a variation of the Bluebelt plan that eliminates the quantities and costs of the below groundwater storage.
-Alternative 8 is estimated to provide 580,000 cy, of storage in the form of ten excavated ponds.
+Alternative 8 is estimated to provide 580,000 cy of storage in the form of ten excavated ponds.
 The invert of these ponds would be equal to 3 feet NGVD 1929.

-173. Alternative 8 also does not include a new 6 ft. x 7.5 ft. outfall that was proposed as part of the Bluebelt Plan.
+181. Alternative 8 also does not include a new 6 ft x 7.5 ft outfall that was proposed as part of the Bluebelt Plan.
 The interior drainage models indicated that this outfall would have only had a minor impact on flood depths, and would have only reduced the areas EAD by approximately \$25,000.

-174. The cost of Bluebelt features associated with wetland restoration or recreation features were also excluded from the benefit cost comparison for this Alternative.
+182. The cost of Bluebelt features associated with wetland restoration or recreation features were also excluded from the benefit cost comparison for this Alternative.
 These features may be recommended as part of any required project mitigation, but are not directly a part of the interior flood risk management features.

-175. The initial construction cost for Alternative 8 excluding all of the Minimum Facility features is estimated to be \$39.7 million.
+183. The initial construction cost for Alternative 8 excluding all of the Minimum Facility features is estimated to be \$39.7 million.
 With the additional pond O&M costs, the resulting incremental (above Minimum Facilities) cost would be approximately \$1,780,800 annually.

-176. As depicted in Tables 27 and 28, Alternative 8 would provide a large reduction in interior flood levels and in the number of structures impacted by flood hazards.
+184. As depicted in Tables 27 and 28, Alternative 8 would provide a large reduction in interior flood levels and in the number of structures impacted by flood hazards.
 Alternative 8 is calculated to have EAD of \$774,700, which is a \$4,848,400 reduction in storm damages compared to the Minimum Facility condition.

 Area C Alternative 8

-Most Likely Condition - (2-Year Exterior S storm)
+Most Most Likely Condition - (2-Year Exterior Storm)

 Water Surface Elevations s and Structures A ffected

-EventInterior WSEL ft.
-NGVD 1929Structures Flooded Above GroundStructures Flooded Above Main Floor
+EventInterior WSEL ft NGVD 1929Structures Flooded Above GroundStructures Flooded Above Main Floor

-2 Year 2 Year 1.19 0 0
+2 Year 1.19 0 0

 10 Year 2.64 6 0

 50 Year 3.70 35 6

 100 Year 4.22 334 26

-Area C Alternative 8 High Tailwater Condition (10-Year Exterior Storm)
+Area C Alternative 8 High Tailwater Condition (10-Year Exterior Storm) Water Surface Elevations and Structures Affected

-Water Surface Elevations and Structures AffectedEventInterior WSEL ft.
-NGVD 1929Structures Flooded Above GroundStructures
+Eve EventInterior WSEL ft NGVD 1929StructuresStructuresGroundMain Floor

-2 Year 1.19 0 0
+2 Y ear 1.19 0 0

-10 Year 4.44 334 26
+10 Y ear 4.44 334 26

-50 Year 6.15 870 209
+50 Y ear 6.15 870 209

 100 Year 6.67 870 209